-Prev packages a self-contained web app, deploys it into an isolated runtime, provisions HTTPS, and shuts it down when the review window expires.
+Prev packages a self-contained web app, deploys it into an isolated runtime, provisions HTTPS, attaches review workflow tools when needed, and shuts it down when the review window expires.

 ✓ Packaging project...